The View from the Remote Workplace

 Here are some questions that will help you reduce the security risk of your remote office:

-Even before the pandemic, many organizations and solo professionals moved their data and apps to hosted third-party services in the cloud.
-Always vigilant, cybercrooks have noticed the opportunity for high-volume mayhem.
+Before the pandemic, many organizations and solo professionals moved their data and apps to hosted third-party services in the cloud.
+Constantly vigilant, cybercrooks have noticed the opportunity for high-volume mayhem.

 Now, they are paying more attention to workers who use cloud-based platforms and services.
-If you run a solo operation, ask the cloud operator who pays for data breaches or other security exploits.
+Ask the cloud operator who pays for data breaches or other security exploits if you run a solo operation.

 After you set up and plan your security system, it’s time to secure your tools.

-In the past several years, there have been major changes in cybersecurity design.
+There have been significant changes in cybersecurity design in the past several years.
 The emphasis has changed from addressing vulnerabilities (adding and monitoring network components such as firewalls) to reducing the odds of damage to your system.

 Here is the latest how-to information, designed to help you keep your equipment safe and your data private.

-In offsite work environments, using company-issued technology to access data and networks is a safer, less risky way to keep remote data safe and private.
-In fact, following familiar security rules and practices is your best bet to building an effective, remote security system.
+Using company-issued technology to access data and networks in offsite work environments is a safer, less risky way to keep remote data safe and private.
+In fact, following standard security rules and practices is your best bet for building an effective, remote security system.

-It’s likely that more than a third of your colleagues never update their account data.
-Billions of login credentials have been compromised in the past several years, so this is an obvious vulnerability, one that can be protected relatively easily.
+More than a third of your colleagues never update their account data.
+Billions of login credentials have been compromised in the past several years, so this is an apparent vulnerability that can be protected relatively quickly.

 Protecting files and data.
 There are several ways to thwart ransomware specialists and keep other malicious parties out of your information and data.
 You can summarize the method as, “Don’t make it easy for the bad guys.”

 Updating account passwords.
 Computer and mobile device users are probably sick of hearing about passwords.
-But there’s a good reason why the subject is repeated over and over.
+But there’s a good reason why the subject is repeated repeatedly.
 Ensuring that all accounts are protected with strong passwords is more important than ever.

 Using advanced authentication methods.
 New technology contributes to the cybersecurity effort.
 Familiar security features such as two-factor authentication make it harder for bad actors to access networks and data stores.

-Biometric measures—facial recognition, retina scans, and fingerprints—have been available for several years now but usage is still increasing slowly.
+Biometric measures—facial recognition, retina scans, and fingerprints—have been available for several years now but slowly increasing in usage.

 Most people want to be a part of the data security solution.
-Learning to manage data carefully, identifying phishing scams and other exploits, and protecting your accounts often will ensure that you become a defensive asset.
+Learning to manage data carefully, identify phishing scams and other exploits, and often protect your accounts will ensure that you become a defensive asset.

 This is the biggie, the most important item on your system security to-do list.
 You might have a remote office.
 But you still must keep your home office system and organization network free of cyberattack entry points.
 That means: